2021-10-31 10:45:19 • ID: 2275

 But as he detected bifaces and other flint tools from in the Gravels, he gradually became convinced that de Perthes was right.

 In 1854, he published his excavation reports, by which he unconditionally aligned himself with his former opponent.

 His publications contributed to the fact that geologists from both sides of the English Channel made, for the first time, their own assessment of Boucher’s findings in the Gravels on the Somme.

-The breakthrough came in 1859 when the scientific community definitively confirmed the thesis of Boucher de Perthes, that fossil man was the maker of the handaxes and lived contemporaneous with the great extinct Pleistocene mammals.
+The breakthrough came in 1859 when the scientific community definitively confirmed the findings of Boucher.
 More about this issue can be found here: Breaking-the-time-barrier

 It remains an irony of scientific history that Dr Rigollot, who originally intended to rebut Boucher de Perthes findings at Abbeville and St Acheul became a partisan of Boucher’s ideas after his explorations at Dury and later at St Acheul.
 Well that's just how science works....